dekoza/mtgpl/comprules.rst

 613.3e
 ------
 Layer 7e: Effects that switch a creature's power and toughness are applied.
 Such effects take the value of power and apply it to the creature's toughness, and take the value of toughness and apply it to the creature's power.

-Example: A 1/3 creature is given +0/+1 by an effect.
+**Example:** A 1/3 creature is given +0/+1 by an effect.
 Then another effect switches the creature's power and toughness.
 Its new power and toughness is 4/1.
 A new effect gives the creature +5/+0.
 Its "unswitched" power and toughness would be 6/4, so its actual power and toughness is 4/6.

-Example: A 1/3 creature is given +0/+1 by an effect.
+**Example:** A 1/3 creature is given +0/+1 by an effect.
 Then another effect switches the creature's power and toughness.
 Its new power and toughness is 4/1.
 If the +0/+1 effect ends before the switch effect ends, the creature becomes 3/1.

 .. _mtgcr-613-4:

 613.4
 -----
 The application of continuous effects as described by the layer system is continually and automatically performed by the game.
 All resulting changes to an object's characteristics are instantaneous.

-Example: Honor of the Pure is an enchantment that reads "White creatures you control get +1/+1."
+**Example:** :mtgtip:`Honor of the Pure` is an enchantment that reads "White creatures you control get +1/+1."
 Honor of the Pure and a 2/2 black creature are on the battlefield under your control.
 If an effect then turns the creature white (layer 5), it gets +1/+1 from Honor of the Pure (layer 7c), becoming 3/3.
 If the creature's color is later changed to red (layer 5), Honor of the Pure's effect stops applying to it, and it will return to being 2/2.

-Example: Gray Ogre, a 2/2 creature, is on the battlefield.
+**Example:** :mtgtip:`Gray Ogre`, a 2/2 creature, is on the battlefield.
 An effect puts a +1/+1 counter on it (layer 7d), making it 3/3.
 A spell targeting it that says "Target creature gets +4/+4 until end of turn" resolves (layer 7c), making it 7/7.
 An enchantment that says "Creatures you control get +0/+2" enters the battlefield (layer 7c), making it 7/9.
 An effect that says "Target creature becomes 0/1 until end of turn" is applied to it (layer 7b), making it 5/8 (0/1, with +4/+4 from the resolved spell, +0/+2 from the enchantment, and +1/+1 from the counter).

 .. _mtgcr-613-5:

 613.5
 -----
 If an effect should be applied in different layers and/or sublayers, the parts of the effect each apply in their appropriate ones.
 If an effect starts to apply in one layer and/or sublayer, it will continue to be applied to the same set of objects in each other applicable layer and/or sublayer, even if the ability generating the effect is removed during this process.

-Example: An effect that reads "Wild Mongrel gets +1/+1 and becomes the color of your choice until end of turn" is both a power- and toughness-changing effect and a color-changing effect.
+**Example:** An effect that reads ":mtgtip:`Wild Mongrel` gets +1/+1 and becomes the color of your choice until end of turn" is both a power- and toughness-changing effect and a color-changing effect.
 The "becomes the color of your choice" part is applied in layer 5, and then the "gets +1/+1" part is applied in layer 7c.

-Example: Act of Treason has an effect that reads "Gain control of target creature until end of turn.
+**Example:** :mtgtip:`Act of Treason` has an effect that reads "Gain control of target creature until end of turn.
 Untap that creature.
 It gains haste until end of turn."
 This is both a control-changing effect and an effect that adds an ability to an object.
 The "gain control" part is applied in layer 2, and then the "it gains haste" part is applied in layer 6.

-Example: An effect that reads "All noncreature artifacts become 2/2 artifact creatures until end of turn" is both a type-changing effect and a power- and toughness-setting effect.
+**Example:** An effect that reads "All noncreature artifacts become 2/2 artifact creatures until end of turn" is both a type-changing effect and a power- and toughness-setting effect.
 The type-changing effect is applied to all noncreature artifacts in layer 4 and the power- and toughness-setting effect is applied to those same permanents in layer 7b, even though those permanents aren't noncreature artifacts by then.

-Example: Svogthos, the Restless Tomb, is on the battlefield.
+**Example:** :mtgtip:`Svogthos, the Restless Tomb`, is on the battlefield.
 An effect that says "Until end of turn, target land becomes a 3/3 creature that's still a land" is applied to it (layers 4 and 7b).
 An effect that says "Target creature gets +1/+1 until end of turn" is applied to it (layer 7c), making it a 4/4 land creature.
 Then while you have ten creature cards in your graveyard, you activate Svogthos's ability: "Until end of turn, Svogthos, the Restless Tomb becomes a black and green Plant Zombie creature with 'This creature's power and toughness are each equal to the number of creature cards in your graveyard.'
 It's still a land." (layers 4, 5, and 7b).
 It becomes an 11/11 land creature.
 If a creature card enters or leaves your graveyard, Svogthos's power and toughness will be modified accordingly.
 If the first effect is applied to it again, it will become a 4/4 land creature again.

 .. _mtgcr-613-6: